 Today, I'd like to share with you some advice on how to get your first coaching client by using the “Employee Frame” or by “framing” your coaching services.

 What I get all the time is people trying to work out what the best way is to explain what it is you do for a living when you become a coach.
 How do you actually express the value you provide?

 And then, how do you go on to charge for your coaching services and for people to be able to make sense of the fee that you're actually charging?

-Whether you've started out in coaching or you're brand new or you've got a business for the last couple of years, this piece of content is definitely going to help you out.
+Whether you've just started out in coaching or you're a brand new ICF certified coach, or you've got a coaching and mentoring business for the last couple of years, this piece of content is definitely going to help you out.